hopv/hoice/README.md

 Note that this disables some features such as verbosity.

+# Contributing

+We welcome any help, please the [contribution guidelines](https://github.com/hopv/hoice/wiki/Contributing) to get started.

 # License

 `hoice` is released under the [Apache 2 license](./LICENSE.md).
 Please note in particular that the [`NOTICE.md`](./NOTICE.md) file from this repository must be available if you redistribute `hoice` in a source or binary format.